RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m1-guides/use-case-overview.md

 Most of the complexity with the CC Dispute process comes from the fact that is a multi-step process where every dispute is a one-off situation, the actual outcome of the dispute is a result of the interactions between the different actors and the decision logic.
 On top of that, the information regarding the case should be available with every interaction.
 Everyone needs to look at the same data and be observers of changes in it.

-The actors that we can identify are:
+The **actors** that we can identify are:

-- _Credit Card Holder: aka Customer_
+- _Credit Card Holder_: aka Customer;

-- _Credit Card Issuer: In this case Pecunia corp._
+- _Credit Card Issuer_: In this case Pecunia Corp.;

-- _Card processing network:  The organization that oversees the process.
-Some differ in their procedures than others._
+- _Card processing network_:  The organization that oversees the process.
+Some differ in their procedures than others;

-- _Credit Card Acquirer: A financial institution that obtains the rights to the merchant’s account and tasked with getting payment on the merchant’s behalf._
+- _Credit Card Acquirer_: A financial institution that obtains the rights to the merchant’s account and tasked with getting payment on the merchant’s behalf;

-- _Merchant: Seller of the goods and must either fight or accept the chargeback._
+- _Merchant_: Seller of the goods and must either fight or accept the chargeback.

 We can resume the process in the following diagram: